NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

 Disk-integrated Phase Function Models
 -------------------------------------

-Disk-integrated phase function referrs to the brightness or reflectance of an asteroid, often measured in magnitude, with respect to phase angle.
+Disk-integrated phase function refers to the brightness or reflectance of an asteroid, often measured in magnitude, with respect to phase angle.
 The IAU adopted a number of models to describe the phase function of asteroids, including the two-parameter H, G system (Bowell et al. 1989), the